tbsdvl/react-launchpad/README.md

  */
 ```

-At the top of every React component test file will allow jest to setup the proper testing environment for React components.
+At the top of every React component test file jest will setup the proper environment to run test suites for your React components.

 #### getReact.js
 ```